Alternative Certification Program for Teachers

 Phase 1

-Students will complete 300 hours of self-paced content modules with the opportunity to participate in virtual sessions with UTA faculty and staff.
+Students will complete self-paced modules with the opportunity to participate in virtual sessions with UTA faculty and staff.
+In total, there are 300 clock hours of module content.
 Students will also receive mentoring support to ensure they are prepared for Texas teacher certification exams.

 Phase 2